Exploring Jane Austen’s England

 When Jane Austen was buried in the Winchester Cathedral, her original memorial stone did not even mention her books.
 This unfortunate omission of her literary contributions was later corrected by a brass plaque erected in 1872 and an illustrated exhibition beside her grave detailing her life and work.

 Visitors all over the world now travel to Winchester to pay their respects and celebrate Jane Austen’s short but remarkable life.
+Our tour includes a day trip to Winchester and we explore it on a walking tour of the city and the cathedral.

 About Odyssey Traveller